How Perception Affects Women Giving Birth Naturally

 panic.

 When a person feels threatened, whether real or imagined, adrenaline is released.
-The hormone adrenaline is a potent hormone, which alerts the limbic system in the brain, or the "fight-or-flight" response.
+The hormone adrenaline is a potent substance which alerts the limbic system in the brain, or the "fight-or-flight" response.
 Adrenaline belongs to the catecholamine family of hormones which are responsible for stimulating the body to a state of high alert.

 When